sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 We've just been through the wonderful Boulogne Forest.
 A couple of nice climbs and beautiful scenery 🌲, 36km down for this second leg.

-All done for today, a cracking flat 10km ride down to Le Touquet on the French coast.
+It was a cracking flat 10km ride down to Le Touquet on the French coast.

 That wraps up the day, with 116km sent 🚴.
 Great weather all day, and an awesome hotel to finish.

+#### Sunday Morning — Le Touquet to ???

+Coming soon™️